Kendearoth/GildedRose-Refactoring-Kata/README.md

+# Installation steps

+- Open projet at ./Java/pom.xml with IntelliJ or Eclipse
+- maven clean install

+To run all the tests :
+- maven clean test

+On IntelliJ or Eclipse you can run the test in test classes :
+- src/test/java/com/gildedrose/service/ItemServiceTest.java
+- src/test/java/com/gildedrose/GildedRoseTest.java

+An example of results after serveral days with :
+- src/test/java/com/gildedrose/TexttestFixture.java

 # Gilded Rose Refactoring Kata

 This Kata was originally created by Terry Hughes (http://twitter.com/TerryHughes).
 It is already on GitHub [here](https://github.com/NotMyself/GildedRose).
 See also [Bobby Johnson's description of the kata](http://iamnotmyself.com/2011/02/13/refactor-this-the-gilded-rose-kata/).